Paya Lebar MRT station: Public art

 The artwork The Signs of Times by Salleh Japar is showcased at the concourse level of the CCL station as part of the Art-in-Transit programme.
-The artwork showcases abstract pictographs reflecting the varying periods of Paya Lebar's developments from a rural village to a satellite towns.
+The artwork showcases abstract pictographs reflecting the varying periods of Paya Lebar's developments from a rural village to a satellite town.
 Some icons used includes pigs in a pig sty and an aeroplane taking flight from a nearby airport.

 The station also features Art Seats, which have creative design to enhance the commuters' experience on the line.
 Two entries were selected through the International Art Seats Design Competition in 2006.
 The first entry – Matrix, which received the top prize in the international competition – consists of a series of benches engraved with the name of the station in a dot-matrix style on the seat surface.
 Another entry, Rain, showcases steel seats in the shape of water puddles.
 These seats are also displayed in the other CCL interchange stations.

+There is also a mural created by local artists Sayed Ismali, James Suresh, and Suki Chong entitled The Paya Lebar Story.
+As a part of the heritage themed Comic Connect public art display by SMRT, the mural depicts squatters and Arab merchant Syed Omar Aljunied as well as a variety of landmarks such as Kampung Melayu, Sri Sivan Temple, Foo Hai Ch'an Monastery, Tanjong Katong Complex, the former Geylang Fire Station, and the former Singapore International Airport.

 Connectivity

 The station is linked directly by underpass to multiple shopping malls in the area, including Paya Lebar Quarter and Paya Lebar Square.
 Malls and other building in the vicinity that are not linked directly by underpass include SingPost Centre and Lifelong Learning Institute.
-Exit C on Paya Lebar Road provides access to Foo Hai Ch'an Monastery, Sri Sivan Temple and Masjid Wak Tanjong.
-Exit D on Paya Lebar Road provides access to City Plaza, Geylang Road and Wisma Geylang Serai.
+Exit C provides access to Foo Hai Ch'an Monastery, Sri Sivan Temple and Masjid Wak Tanjong.
+Exit D provides access to City Plaza, Geylang Road and Wisma Geylang Serai.